taurusilver7/amazon-clone/README.md

 # Amazon Clone
 > A react powered web shopping clone without payment functionality.
+The funcionality involves front-end.

+## About the Appication
+> Amazon.com, Inc. is an American multinational technology company based in Seattle, Washington, which focuses on e-commerce, cloud computing, digital streaming, and artificial intelligence.

+## Components
+- Header
+- Navbar
+- Home
+- Product

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).